AmanSharma114/box-office/README.md

 # Box-office-app
-This is a React js project that uses an API to fetch and display data about TV shows and actors when searched by users.
+• This is a React js project that uses an API to fetch and display data about TV shows and actors when searched by users.

+• Implementation of animations, effects and core functionalities using REACT.JS.

+• Implemented Starred page where you keep track of yourfavorites shows .

 # Demo
 Live URL: [https://github.com/AmanSharma114/box-office](https://github.com/AmanSharma114/box-office) \